elephantscale/es-training-new/machine-learning/generic/Classification-Naive-Bayes.md

     - can also scale to large datasets
 ---

-## Naïve Bayes :Strengths, Weaknesses, and Parameters
+## Naïve Bayes:Strengths, Weaknesses, and Parameters

 * **Weaknesses**
     - Assumes all features are independent